 When people communicate, a countless number of factors are involved, shaping and determining what, how, where, when, or if something is said, written or otherwise signalled.
 Moreover, language is not just a tool like a hammer or a pencil, language is the very person him/herself using it, and it is not separable from a person's individual physical and emotional identity.
-This is true also in factual information, where we often enough shake our heard at the lack of clarity, and it remains true also when the user wishes to modify or conceal aspects of his/her identity; a person is always a 'self'.
+This is true also in factual information, where we often enough puzzle about why this or that is not made clearer, and it remains true also when the user wishes to modify or conceal aspects of his/her identity - a person is always a 'self', not a machine.
 For this reason, real-life language cannot follow a rigid abstract pattern and remains open to interpretation.
 Even in ritual (including such common activities as greeting), where the overt meaning of an utterance is less important than its formal and temporal structure, interpretation is imperative.
 Always, however, this interpretation needs to be done without losing sight of the fact that human beings are subjects with an individual will and a bodily self.
 Learning a language therefore demands both knowledge and competence – knowledge about others and about self, and competence in producing as well as receiving information.

-What is said or not said, how and why it is said (or written) is very largely determined by topics and narratives undulating and pulsating around those who communicate, and it can not really be isolated from what preoccupies a person and serves immediate emotional or factual interests.
-It is not rare that these topics and narratives go back hundreds of years, as in the case of beliefs in human and world order.
+What is said or not said, and how and why it is said (or written), is very largely determined by topics and narratives undulating and pulsating around those who communicate, and it can not really be isolated from what preoccupies a person and serves that person's immediate emotional or factual interests.
+Moreover, it is not rare that these topics and narratives go back hundreds of years, as in the case of beliefs in human and world order.
 For an outsider and learner of a language, such often subconsciously held notions, and with them the historical developments of a language community, need to be fathomed.
-How, then, can we become acquainted with what will strike a chord in the mind of the speaker of a given language and what he/she will recognise as relevant?
+How, in other words, can we become acquainted with what will strike a chord in the mind of the speaker of a given language and what he/she will recognise as relevant?

 One of the characteristics of language in its most natural shape is that it is embedded in a flow.
 Also activities like running or playing a musical instrument take place in the shape of a flow, without one being aware of each single element that makes it up.
 I shall use the term competence to refer to this flow, in the sense that human beings are capable of producing and managing a very complex string of activities in a correct and appropriate way, and to do this spontaneously and with a minimum of effort required at the moment of production.
 By speaking of cultural competence I wish here to emphasise the fact that language as a flow needs to be guided by very much more than what we commonly think of merely as language.